 Each position of a rail has to be determined.
 And because there is no onfo yet how many steps are needed, the processor needs to find out.

-This is done in the following way.
+This is done in the way as explained on the follwing page..

-It can only be done if two switches are up and working.
+It can only be done if a switch for zero point detection is installed and working.

 Calculation of all exact positions settings.